 Riffell, Daniel J.

-Scholar in Residence, Lecturer; MS, University of Colorado Boulder
+Associate Professor, Lecturer; MS, University of Colorado Boulder

 Ruben, Shalom D.

-Teaching Associate Professor; PhD, University of California, Los Angeles
+Associate Teaching Professor; PhD, University of California, Los Angeles

 Segil, Jacob Lionel